I had an interesting question today: how do you measure ROI on a technology project for learning * ?

 * If you are using technology to increase operating efficiency or make your school run better, finding ROI is much simpler.
 This blog post is about using tech to teach.

-Published on Tuesday, February 09, 2010 (8 years, 10 months, and one week ago).
+Published on Tuesday, February 09, 2010 (about 9 years, 2 weeks, and 21 hours ago).
 Posted in: Educational Tech Design Leadership Support